owkin/GrAIdient/Docs/Concepts/LAYER.md

 The layer shape is the equivalent of a PyTorch `Tensor`.
 It characterizes the layer internal state, its `neural structure`.
 For now there are only two available shapes: `1D` or `2D`.
-These suffix are often visible in the layer name itself: example `Layer1D`, `Layer2D`.
+These suffixes appear most of the time in the layer name itself: example `Layer1D`, `Layer2D`.

 ## API

 The layer exposes 3 main APIs:

-- `forward`: the direct propagation of data from the first layers to the last ones
+- `forward`: the direct propagation of data from the first layer to the last one
-- `backward`: the retro propagation of gradients from the last layers to the first ones
+- `backward`: the retro propagation of gradients from the last layer to the first one
 - `forwardGC`: the direct propagation of data to evaluate the gradients during the gradient checking

-Each of these API can be run in the CPU or GPU.
+Each of these API can be run in two execution contexts: CPU or GPU.

+As a low-level component, the layer in fact exposes this execution context in the name of the 3 previous APIs: `forwardCPU`, `forwardGPU`, `backwardCPU`, `backwardGPU`, forwardGCCPU` and `forwardGCGPU`.

 The CPU execution mode should only be run for debug or testing.
-The GPU execution mode is the official way to go.
+The GPU execution mode is the standard way to go.

 ## Next Chapter